yichi-yang/ELC-Survey-Platform/documentation/deploy.md

 # Deploying ELC Form

+> Note: We recommend following the guide in the exact order written.
+> Some parts may not make sense if you skip over earlier sections and you will
+> likely run into problems.

 ## Backend

 In this section, we will deploy the backed on a Ubuntu 20.04 server.
 We will